ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 Sometimes an external machine may require access from a specific port, in which case you must use the `-P` option, i.e., `scp -P port_number source_host:location destination_location_on_atlas`.

-You can probably transfer data from other HPC infrastructure to Atlas cluster using the web-based Globus approach.
+You can probably transfer data from other HPC infrastructure to the Atlas cluster using the web-based Globus approach.
 Learn more by following the tutorial in the DataScience workbook: [Copying Data using Globus](https://datascience.101workbook.org/07-DataParsing/01-FILE-ACCESS/02-2-tutorial-copy-globus).

 ### C. move locally on Atlas

-To move data locally in the file system on a given machine (such as an Atlas cluster) use the `cp` command with syntax: <br> `cp source_location destination_location`.
+To move data locally in the file system on a given machine (such as an Atlas cluster) use the `cp` command with the syntax: <br> `cp source_location destination_location`.

-The complete command should looks like that:
+The complete command should look like that:
 ```
 cp /project/90daydata/shared/project-X/JPGs/* /project/project_account/user/ODM/IMAGES/project-X
 ```

-...and it have to be executed in the terminal window when logged into Atlas cluster.
+...and it has to be executed in the terminal window when logged into Atlas cluster.

 <div style="background: #cff4fc; padding: 15px;">
 <span style="font-weight:800;">PRO TIP:</span><br>